HPM573-S-24/HW_06/README.md

 patients will also get screened for depression during their exam.
 If the result is positive, they will be seen by an on-site mental health specialist before leaving the urgent care.
 Here we want to make the necessary changes to the model we implemented in the class to simulate the operation of this new system.
+Feel free to use any of the files we worked on durin the class (you can find them under the branch 'P1_Simulation_Solution' of [this repository](https://github.com/HPM573/Lab_DiscreteEventSimulation/tree/P1_Simulation_Solution))

 **Problem 1: Flowcharts (Weight 4)**.
 Update the flowcharts of processing the events of this system.
 You can use any program your wish to draw the flowcharts.
 Include the flowcharts in your submission.